ironsheep/P2-Click-eInk/README.md

   - Roboto Mono [11x23]
 - Font orientations:
   - Vertical, Vertical-Column, Horizontal
-- eInk colors:
+- eINK colors:
-  - Black, light Gray, dark Gray, and White
+  - Black, and White *(2.00" display might be Black, Dark Grey, Light Grey and White)*

 To this, we added these additional capabilities: